 Put the mince into an ovenproof dish, top with the mash and ruffle with a fork.
 At this point, the pie can be chilled and frozen for up to a month.
 Bake uncovered for 20-25 minutes until the top is starting to brown and the mince is bubbling through the edges.
 To bake from frozen, cook at 320°F (160°C) for 60-85 minutes until piping hot in the middle.
 Leave to stand for 5 minutes before serving.

 *Americans struggle with the pronunciation of Worcestershire sauce.
 The correct way to say it is WUSS-TER.
-The English do not pronounce the "shire" part when referring to the sauce.
+The English do not pronounce the "shire" part when referring to the sauce, except a very few misguided individuals who watch too much American TV.
 When referring to the place, the correct way to say it is WUSS-TER-SHER.